Christopher-I/UNICEFConnectKids/README.md

     -Complete algorithm that prioritized the next school to provide connectivity based on factors such as population and location.

+    -Create a viable option of accessing Dapp from an internet browser without a wallet or metamask.
+That way more participants can be use the platform.

+    -Limit accessibility(from public to restricted) of relevent smart contract functions after further testing

     -Create dispute managment function for cases where ISPs and school provide largely varying data.

     -Create a UI mechanism to easily onbaord new schools on map based on their location.